Bavathi: Plot

 Ibrahim aka Ibu (Ahmed Ifnaz Firag), a fitness trainer visits an island for a training workshop where he meets an introvert, Shehenaz aka Shehe (Nuzuhath Shuaib) who is regarded as a prideful and slightly insane woman on the island.
 Shehenaz accuses her mother, Zulfa (Fathimath Latheefa) is having an affair with Shakir (Mohamed Rasheed), disrespecting her handicapped husband, Manik (Ibrahim Fairooz Adam).
 The trip ends with Ibu marrying Shehenaz and bringing her to Male'.

 After marriage Shehenaz started to experience hallucinations.
 Ibu called an exorcist to find the cause.
-The followed the instructions for 7 days but nothing changed.
+They followed instructions for seven days but nothing changed.
 On his friends suggestion Ibu installed a camera.
 While checking the recording Ibu saw Shehenaz scratching her shoulder in sleep.
 Assuming that Shehenaz has a mental problem, Ibu convinced her to consult with a psychiatrist.
-The started treatment and Shehenaz respond well to the treatment.
-However, they still couldn't figure out what is wrong with her.
-The doctor assume that it is due to a suppressed memory of a traumatic event that has been triggered by an unknown cause.
-To find the supressed memory, Shehenaz underwent hypnosis.
-Through hypnosis Shehenaz went back to her childhood where Zulfa push and injured Manik for taking Shehenaz to the beach without informing her.
+She started treatment and Shehenaz responded well to the treatment.
+However, they still could not figure out what was wrong with her.
+The doctor assumed that it was due to a suppressed memory of a traumatic event that has been triggered by an unknown cause.
+To find the suppressed memory, Shehenaz underwent hypnosis.
+Through hypnosis Shehenaz went back to her childhood where Zulfa pushed and injured Manik for taking Shehenaz to the beach without informing her.

 Shehenaz requested to visit her home island.
 She confronted Zulfa and her "lover" Shakir for what they did to Manik.
 Shakira broke his silence and revealed that Manik had raped her that and it wasn't Zulfa who caused Manik's paralysis, it was the water on the floor that made Manik to slip and suffer a head injury that caused the paralysis.
 Shakir and his wife took the expense of Shehenaz's treatment and send Zulfa and Shehenaz aboard for it.
 They didn't file a complaint to avoid defamation of Shehenaz in island.

 After knowing the truth Shehenaz breakdown and Ibu realise that him trying to get intimate with Shehenaz trigger the memory.
 Shehenaz is cured after knowing the truth and lives a happy life in male' with Ibu.